jsaxton/riGallery/README.md

 * UI needs a huge facelift.
 Image viewer should have priority over admin console.
 * Some kind of analytics - Image X got viewed Y times, breakdown by resolution
 * Fix race conditions via an "image visible" attribute
+* Ability to reorder images via the admin console